michaelrigart/ansible-role-odoo/README.md

 odoo_server_config: a dictionary holding you odoo-server configuration parameters
 odoo_daemon: path to the Odoo-server daemon
 odoo_config: path to the Odoo configuration file
+odoo_directories: list of directories that need to be created
 odoo_log: path to the Odoo log file
 odoo_service_state: state of the odoo service
 odoo_service_enabled: set to enable / disable odoo service